Loss-making online meal delivery firm HelloFresh plans flotation

 Remaining U.S. players face competition from similar companies such as Munchery, which has raised $117 million in venture financing.
 It got its start delivering pre-made chef-made meals but is now moving into the make-you-own-meal market.

-Goldman Sachs and Morgan Stanley are organising the IPO with the help of JP Morgan and UBS.
+Goldman Sachs and Morgan Stanley are organizing the IPO with the help of JP Morgan and UBS.

 ($1 = 0.9063 euros)